moralescastillo/mysite/blog/_posts/2023-03-31-linking-adf-bq.md

 A [self-hosted integration runtime (IR)](https://learn.microsoft.com/en-us/azure/data-factory/create-self-hosted-integration-runtime?tabs=data-factory) allows ADF to connect to specific network environments.
 It also allows access to files in the hosting machine.

 ![2023-03-31-linking-adf-bq-img03](/asset/screenshot/2023-03-31-linking-adf-bq-img03.jpg)
-<font size="-1"><center><span> An example of a Self-hosted integration runtime connected from a Windows virtual machine </span></center></font>
+<font size="-1"><center><span> An example of a self-hosted integration runtime connected from a Windows virtual machine </span></center></font>
 <br>

-In this scenario, the IR hosting machine is the place where we  save our service account key file.
-The perfect place to save it is in the C drive.
+In this scenario, the IR hosting machine is the place where we store our Google service account key file.
+The perfect place to save it in is the C drive.
 Otherwise, ADF would not be able to locate it and fail to authenticate.

-From the IR hosting machine, navigate to the C drive and save the Google service account key file.
+From the IR hosting machine, navigate to the C drive and save the key file.

 ![2023-03-31-linking-adf-bq-img04](/asset/screenshot/2023-03-31-linking-adf-bq-img04.jpg)
 <font size="-1"><center><span> Saving a sample key file in the IR hosting machine's C drive </span></center></font>